Call us 203-307-5500

 When a teacher has fewer children to care for, they can respond more quickly and consistently to each child’s cues.
 For infants and toddlers especially, this responsive caregiving builds secure attachments, the foundation for all healthy development.
 A baby who cries and is comforted promptly learns that the world is safe and that their needs matter.
 That sense of security gives them the confidence to explore, learn, and grow.

-Stronger Language Development
+Supports Stronger Language Development

 Young children learn language through back-and-forth conversations with caring adults.
 A teacher who is managing a smaller group has more opportunities for those meaningful exchanges throughout the day.
 They can narrate what a toddler is doing, ask open-ended questions, introduce new vocabulary during play, and actually listen to a child’s response.
 Studies have shown that children in classrooms with better ratios tend to develop stronger language and communication skills.